Gather

 Frequently Asked

-Memory dolls — made from a child's outgrown clothing, a wedding dress, a beloved quilt — are part of what scrappy dolls are best at.
-Reach out via Facebook to talk through your fabric and what you'd like.
+Memory dolls — made from outgrown clothing, a wedding dress, a beloved quilt — are part of what scrappy dolls are best at.
+Reach out to Kanda on Facebook to talk through your fabric and what you'd like.

 It depends on the fabric, the character, and the level of detail.
 A doll can take anywhere from an afternoon to several days — and each one tells you when it's done.